Christine J. Johnson: Early life, education and career

 Johnson grew up on a farm and was educated in the DeKalb County area.
 She received a B.A. in Journalism and Public Relations from Northern Illinois University, which is now part of the district she represents.

 Prior to serving as Treasurer, Johnson worked as the Shabbona Lake State Park Office Coordinator and assisted with her family farm operations in Shabbona.

 Illinois Senate

 Johnson serves on the following Senate Committees: Higher Education (on which she is the Minority Spokesperson), Education, Licensed Activities, and Public Health.
 Johnson was also appointed to the P-20 Council on Education and Advisory Committee on Medicaid.

 2012 election

 Following the 2011 redistricting, parts of Johnson's district were combined fellow Republican district.
 As a result, she faced a contested primary for the 35th district Republican nomination on March 20, 2012.

 Personal life

-Johnson resides in Shabbona with her husband Jim.
-They have one adult son.
-She has received numerous awards throughout her civic career including the Illinois Country Treasurer Association's Treasurer of the Year Award in 2003 and is the co-founder of the Indian Creek Education Foundation.
+Residing in Shabbona alongside her husband Jim, Johnson's household includes their adult son.
+Over the course of her civic career, she has been recognized with numerous awards.
+In 2003, she was bestowed the Treasurer of the Year Award by the Illinois Country Treasurer Association.
+Johnson played a pivotal role in co-founding the Indian Creek Education Foundation.